epigen/scifiRNA-seq/README.md

-> :warning: **This repository is experimental**: Testing is very limited and we provide no promise of continually developing or maintaint it!
+> :warning: **This repository is experimental**: Testing is very limited and we provide no promise of continually developing or maintain it!

 # scifiRNA-seq pipeline